 The online Master of Arts in Mass Communication with a specialization in Digital Strategy includes 36 credit hours: 33 hours of coursework plus three final credits in the capstone course.
-Program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.
+The program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.

 Unique Learning Experience